 Conditioning and Operating Models

-We conditioned univariate spatiotemporal distribution models on historical catch and effort survey data for a particular gear and taxon using the VAST R Package (v.
-4.0.2; Thorson and Barnett, 2017; Thorson, 2019).
-The VAST (vector-autoregressive spatiotemporal) model is a spatiotemporal generalized linear mixed‐effects model where Gaussian Markov random effects describe spatial and/or spatiotemporal variation (spatial variation that is constant or time-varying, respectively) in density and temporal variation in the mean density is modeled as a fixed effect of survey year.
-Continuous spatial and/or spatiotemporal random fields were approximated using the INLA R package (www.r-inla.org; Rue et al., 2009) using a mesh with 200 spatial “knots” where the values of spatial variables between knot locations are calculated via bilinear interpolation.
+We conditioned univariate spatiotemporal distribution models on historical catch and effort survey data for a particular gear and taxon using the VAST (vector-autoregressive spatiotemporal) R Package [v.
+4.0.2; Thorson and Barnett (2017); Thorson (2019)].
+The VAST model is a spatiotemporal generalized linear mixed‐effects model where Gaussian Markov random effects describe spatial and/or spatiotemporal variation (spatial variation that is constant or time-varying, respectively) in density and temporal variation in the mean density is modeled as a fixed effect of survey year.
+Continuous spatial and/or spatiotemporal random fields were approximated using the INLA R package [www.r-inla.org; Rue et al. (2009)] using a mesh with 200 spatial “knots” where the values of spatial variables between knot locations are calculated via bilinear interpolation.
 Spatiotemporal fields were modeled as independent and identically distributed among years.
-If a model with spatiotemporal variation included resulted in a decreased (i.e., >= 2-unit decrease) AIC value relative to the model estimated with just spatial variation, it was chosen as the operating model for a taxon/gear combination.
-The “Poisson-link” reformulation of a conventional delta model was used to model (Thorson, 2018), where a gamma distribution was specified for modeling biomass density.
+If a model with spatiotemporal variation included resulted in a decreased (i.e. ≥ 2-unit decrease) AIC value relative to the model estimated with just spatial variation, it was chosen as the operating model for a taxon/gear combination.
+The “Poisson-link” reformulation of a conventional delta model was used (Thorson, 2018), and a gamma distribution was specified for modeling biomass density.